EXPLAINER: States still in play and what makes them that way

 The Associated Press reviews the states that will determine the presidency:

-GEORGIA: Outstanding ballots left to be counted in counties where Biden has performed well.
+GEORGIA: Outstanding ballots left to be counted and a razor-thin margin

+THE BACKGROUND: A razor-thin margin and ongoing vote count are what’s making the Georgia contest between President Donald Trump and Joe Biden too early to call.

+Votes are still being counted across the state, though many from counties where Biden was in the lead.

 In a tight race, that could delay the AP declaring a winner.
 For example, in the 2004 race between George W. Bush and John Kerry, the AP did not call the winner of the election in Ohio until it was able to confirm that Bush’s lead exceeded the number of provisional ballots left to be counted.

 Nevada, once a swing state, has trended toward Democrats in the past decade.
-Trump narrowly lost Nevada in 2016.
-Bush was the last Republican to win there, in 2004.
+But this year there were signs that Trump could have an opening after narrowly losing the state in 2016.

+Overall, Trump performed better than Mitt Romney did in 2012 or John McCain in 2008.
+The state also has has a higher percentage of non-college-educated whites, who have made up the base of his electoral support, than in many other pivotal states, including Florida, Arizona, Michigan, Pennsylvania and Wisconsin.

 NORTH CAROLINA: Race too early to call.
 Ballots left to count.